innovatrics/smartface/sfcli/README.md

 ##### camera get

 Read properties of a camera.
-If id is not provided then all cameras are listed.
+If `--id` option is not provided then all cameras are listed.

 ```
 Options: